@ £ £ £ i P 3

 Model

-The training and development are delivered right from August and are followed up by contact days throughout the school year.
-Students complete training and development sessions once a week with the College to meet the minimum 20% requirement for off the job training.
-After 18 months, if apprentices are ready, they may be put through to gateway to progress towards the End Point Assessment (EPA) where their Knowledge, Skills and Behaviours will be assessed by an external organisation.
-The EPA approximate duration is 6 months.
+After 18 months, if apprentices are ready, they may be put through to gateway to progress towards the End Point Assessment (EPA) where their Knowledge, Skills and Behaviours will be assessed by an external organisation (1st4Sport).
+The EPA can run up until the end of the school academic year.

 Entry